Kaisla Kollanus, the BIG EAST Women's Most Outstanding Swimmer, leads way for Wildcats with seven top-three finishes

-Prior to being named the Villanova head coach, Simpson spent three years at Seton Hall as the head coach of both the men's and women's teams there.
-During the 1999-00 season he led the Pirates men's team to a .500 record in dual meets for the first time in the history of the program.
+Prior to being named the Villanova head coach, Simpson spent three years at Seton Hall as the head coach of both the men's and women's teams.
+During the 1999-00 season, he led the Pirates men's team to a .500 record in dual meets for the first time in program history.
 Simpson also coached Peter Economou to a BIG EAST title in the 100 butterfly in 2000, making him the first Pirate in seven years to win a league championship.

 Simpson graduated from Rutgers in 1990 and spent three years as a graduate assistant coach at his alma mater.
 During that stint, Simpson was an assistant coach in 1992 for Team Foxcatcher, where he assisted in the training of four Olympians while also coaching Team Foxcatcher at the 1992 National Championships in Mission Viejo, Calif.

 Simpson received his first international coaching experience as a member of the USA coaching staff at the Second Military World Games in Zagreb, Croatia in 1999.
 The team he coached consisted of several current and former world record holders and Olympians.

 In the fall of 1992 Simpson became an assistant coach for the United States Military Academy at West Point, where his primary responsibilities included serving as the recruiting coordinator and coach for all sprint and middle distance swimming events.
 After one year, he returned to Rutgers as a fulltime assistant coach and the Scarlet Knights recruiting coordinator, a position he held until being named the interim head coach in 1996.